JuanCisilino/Pinger_Challenge/README.md

 # Pinner Challenge

-Convertion from xml to JetPack Compose
+Convertion from xml to JetPack Compose/n
 Convertions from RxJava to Flow
 Dependency injections implemented Hilt